grzegorz914/homebridge-denon-tv/README.md

 ## Configuration
 1. Use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) to configure the plugin (strongly recomended), or update your configuration file manually.
 See `sample-config.json` in this repository for a sample or add the bottom example to Your config.json file.
-2. Possible inputs reference:
+2. Different model of AV Receiver uses different reference:
-`PHONO, CD, TUNER, DVD, BD, TV, SAT/CBL, MPLAY, GAME, HDRADIO, NET, PANDORA, SIRIUSXM, SPOTIFY, LASTFM, FLICKR, IRADIO, SERVER, FAVORITES, AUX1, AUX2, AUX3, AUX4, AUX5, AUX6, AUX7, BT, USB/IPOD, USB, IPD, IRP, FVP `
+`PHONO, CD, TUNER, DVD, BD, TV, SAT/CBL, MPLAY, GAME, HDRADIO, NET, PANDORA, SIRIUSXM, SPOTIFY, LASTFM, FLICKR, IRADIO, SERVER, FAVORITES, AUX1, AUX2, AUX3, AUX4, AUX5, AUX6, AUX7, BT, USB/IPOD, USB, IPD, IRP, FVP, HDP, VCR, DVR, SAT, XM`
 3. If port `8080` not working check with port `80`, different receivers uses different ports, You need to check which one is correct for you.

 <p align="left">